 Alcohol abuse is not always about a physical addiction.

-There are likely deep-seeded emotional or other physical issues that should be addressed to relieve the need or desire to drink at all.
+There are likely deep-seated emotional or other physical issues that should be addressed to relieve the need or desire to drink at all.